 1. Create 2 separate graphs on the graph paper attached.
-Remember toe label all the necessary information on your graphs.
+Remember to label all the necessary information on your graphs.

 2. Answer the following questions:

 Which group of plants A or B would you expect to grow taller?
 Why?

 Based on your results which group of plants grew taller?
 Why do you think that occurred?